 The farmers go to the coconut blossoms twice a day to obtain the nectar.
 The coconut blossoms are tied together and cut.
 After 10 seconds the juice drips out and is collected in a container.
 One bunch of flowers can produce half a litre of nectar per day.
 This is all done by hand and requires patience and skill.

-We visited the plantation and gained an insight into the production processes of the various coconut products.
+We visited the plantation and gained an insight in the production processes of the various coconut products.
 We also had the opportunity to get to know the farmers and processors on the plantation personally.
-The ripe coconuts are brought down after 11 months with a long bamboo stick.
+The ripe coconuts are brought down between 11 to 12 months with a long bamboo stick.

 Nagasaki is a good place to grow Japanese tea.
 The tea plantation is about 12 kilometers from the sea and 330 meters above sea level.